 Educational resources

-A range of educational experiences were developed for the Our Journeys | Our Stories exhibition, designed for Primary and High School educators.
+A range of educational experiences were developed for the Our Journeys | Our Stories exhibition, designed

 Educators and carers can download these resources to use as a class or for individual students.
 These resources encourage students to further explore the experiences of Chinese migrants from the 1800s to the present day, particularly focusing on stories from the St George area.